-The Council's financial performance for the year ended 31st March 2021 is as set out in the Comprehensive Income and Expenditure Statement and it's financial position is as set out in the Balance Sheet and Cash Flow Statement.
+The Council's financial performance for the year ended 31st March 2022 is as set out in the Comprehensive Income and Expenditure Statement and it's financial position is as set out in the Balance Sheet and Cash Flow Statement.

-These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom for the year ended 31st March 2021 (the Code) and the Department for Communities Accounts Direction, Circular LG 08/2021.
+These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom for the year ended 31st March 2022 (the Code) and the Department for Communities Accounts Direction, Circular LG 02/2022.
 It is the purpose of this foreword to explain, in an easily understandable way, the financial facts in relation to the Council.

-This Statement of Accounts explains Mid and East Antrim Borough Council's finances during the financial year 2020/21 and its financial position at the end of that year.
+This Statement of Accounts explains Mid and East Antrim Borough Council's finances during the financial year 2021/22 and its financial position at the end of that year.
 It follows approved accounting standards and is necessarily technical in parts.

-The purpose of the Narrative Report is to provide information on the Council, its main objectives and strategies and the principal risks it faces.
+The purpose of the Narrative Report is to provide information on Mid and East Antrim Borough Council, its main objectives and strategies and the principal risks it faces.